autocrypt/autocrypt/doc/level0.rst

 and then base64-encoded.

-A Level 0 MUA MUST be capable of processing and handling 2048-bit RSA keys.
-It SHOULD be capable of handling Curve 25519 keys (ed25519 for ``Kp`` and cv25519 for ``Ke``), but some underlying toolkits may not yet support Curve 25519.
-It MAY support other OpenPGP key formats.
+A Level 0 MUA MUST be capable of processing and handling 2048-bit RSA public keys.
+It MAY support other strong OpenPGP key formats found in a ``type=0`` Autocrypt header.
+For example, some clients might choose to accept Curve 25519 public keys (ed25519 for ``Kp`` and cv25519 for ``Ke``), but some underlying toolkits may not yet support these algorithms, so it is not advised to send these keys in a ``type=0`` header if the user desires to maximize the number of peers who can send them encrypted messages.

 Internal state storage